lemontree0905/Coursera_How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

   - Performance evaluation
     - Extensive validation is not always needed
     - Start with fasted models - LightGBM, find important features

+### Ensembling
+- Averaging (or blending), Weighted averaging, Conditional averaging
+- Bagging
+  - average slightly different versions of the same model to improve accuracy (example: RandomForest)
+  - Parameters that control bagging
+    - changeing the seed
+    - Row sampling or Bootstrapping
+    - Shuffling
+    - Column sampling
+    - Model-specific parameters
+    - Number of models (or bags)
+    - parallelism
+  - Implementation: BaggingClassifier and BaggingRegressor from sklearn
+- Boosting
+  - A form of weighted averaging of models where each model is built sequentially via taking into account the past model performance
+  - Main boosting types: Weight based and **Residual based**
+    - Weight based boosting parameters: learning rate (eta), Number of estimators (often inverse relation with eta), Input model which accepts weights, Sub boosting type (Adaboost)
+    - Residual based boosting parameters: learning rate (eta), Number of estimators, Row/Column sampling, Input model (works well with trees), Sub boosting type (Fully gradient based, Dart)
+  - Residual based favourite implementations: Xgboost, Lightgbm, H2O's GBM, Catboost, Sklearn's GBM
+- Stacking
+  - Making predictions of a number of models in a hold-out set and then using a different(Meta) model to train on these predictions
+  - Methodology
+    - Splitting the train set into two disjoint sets
+    - Train several base learners on the first part
+    - Make predictions with the base learners on the second part
+    - Using the predicions from 3 as the input data to train a higher level learner
+  - Things to be mindful of
+    - With time sensitive data - respect time
+    - Diversity as important as performance (Different algorithms and Different input features)
+    - Meta model is normally modest
+- StackNet
+  -